starknet-edu/starknetbook/src/ch01-00-getting-started.md

 # Getting Started

 Starknet is a scalable Layer-2 solution on Ethereum.
-This guide will walk you through the process of deploying and interacting with your first Starknet smart contract using the Cairo programming language, a language tailored for creating validity proofs and that Starknet uses.
+This guide will walk you through the process of deploying and interacting with your first Starknet smart contract using the Cairo programming language, a language tailored for creating validity proofs that Starknet uses.
 For seasoned developers looking to understand the core concepts and get hands-on experience, this guide offers step-by-step instructions and essential details.

 We will use the Starknet Remix Plugin to compile, deploy and interact with our smart contract.
 It is a great tool to get started with Starknet development.